 There is some boilerplate for testing in the starter-kit repo.
 You will need to set up the rest of the tests yourself.
 If you have run

 npm install in the setup instructions, then the tooling you need to start testing is already installed (

 chai).
 Refer to the testing lesson from week 1 as a guide to get started as well as the mocha and chai documentation pages.

 Each iteration has a “Data” section and “User Stories” section.
 Data deals with using the data to calculate something meaningful for the user.
 The user stories section deals with what to display on the page and what the user flow looks like.
-Unlike your week-1 project, the classes and method names are not completely drawn out for you.
+Unlike your week-1 project, the function names are not completely drawn out for you.

 Don’t get too caught up with polishing your dashboard too early.
-You’ll want to focus your energies first on class structure and the calculation methods, and then move on to the dashboard display.
+You’ll want to focus your energies first on the data and calculation functions, and then move on to the dashboard display.
 Establish some kind of minimum viable product (MVP) for your dashboard look, and then polish from there.

 Iteration 1 - Get Familiar with the Data and Recipes

 data directory and explore the data.
 Get a sense of what each property is and what the data nesting is like.